flowtsohg/mdx-m3-viewer/README.md

 7) The model loads `texture.blp` by using its path solver, which returns `["Resources/texture.blp", ".blp", true]`, the viewer gets a `loadstart` event, etc.

 The path solver did two jobs here.
 First of all, it made the load calls shorter by avoiding to type "Resources/".
 But the real deal, is that it allowes to selectively override sources, and change them in interesting ways.
-Generally speaking an identity solver is what you'll need (as in, it returns the source assuming its an url, its extesnion, and true for server fetch), but there are cases where this is not the case, such as loading custom user-made models, handling both in-memory and server-fetches in the same handler (used by the W3X handler), etc.
+Generally speaking an identity solver is what you'll need (as in, it returns the source assuming its an url, its extesnion, and true for server fetch), but there are cases where this is not the case, such as loading custom user-made models, handling both in-memory and server-fetches in the same solver (used by the W3X handler), etc.

 So, we now have a model, but a model isn't something you can see.
 What you see in a scene are instances of a model.
 Creating instances is as simple as this: